Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 SONSBEEK ’49: Europese Beeldhouwkunst in de Open Lucht, 1949

-Design/samenstelling: Gemeentemuseum Arnhem
+Design and editing: Gemeentemuseum Arnhem

 Publisher: Vada, Wageningen

-Facts and Figures
+Facts and numbers

-125.000 visitors ⋅ 3 out of 4 artists from The Netherlands ⋅ 199 artworks
+125.000 visitors ⋅ 3 out of 4 artists from the Netherlands ⋅ 199 artworks

 Still visible in Arnhem